 Students in the master’s entry in nursing practice program at Elmhurst are required to complete 21 courses for a total of 17.75 credits (71 semester hours).

 The first year of study focuses on pre-nursing licensure courses, and during the second year, students transition into the clinical nurse leader role.
-The NME program heavily emphasizes the use of collaboration and teamwork across healthcare settings.
+The MENP program heavily emphasizes the use of collaboration and teamwork across healthcare settings.
 All students will receive iPads at the beginning of the program which will be used to access course materials and watch real-time video streaming of Simulation Center activity.

 The master's entry is one of three entry options to be a clinical nurse leader as described by the American Association of Colleges of Nursing.